claestom/lawcostoptseries/03_Log_Centralization_Commitment_Tiers/article.md

 - **Overage charges** apply at standard rates when exceeding daily commitment
 - **30-day minimum commitment** with ability to change tiers monthly

+**Not reaching commitment tiers on individual workspaces?** If your individual workspaces don't meet the minimum 100GB/day threshold for commitment tier savings, dedicated clusters can be a game-changer.
+They allow you to aggregate data ingestion across multiple workspaces to collectively reach commitment tier thresholds, unlocking volume discounts that wouldn't be available to individual smaller workspaces.

 For current pricing details, see [Azure Monitor pricing](https://azure.microsoft.com/en-us/pricing/details/monitor/).

 ## Dedicated Clusters: What, Why, and How